 The Municipality awarded an on risk tender to do a status quo analysis of the local economic arena and identify and assist in the implementation of catalyst projects to stimulate the local economy.
 Unfortunately the tender was unsuccessful in procuring funding to undertake said study.
 The Municipality therefore identified key projects that can stimulate the local economy.
-One of these projects have been procuring funding for the establishment of apricot plantations and a dry fruit facility in Prince Albert.
-This project is a joint initiative between the Municipality, Montague Dried Fruit and the Department of Rural Development and Land Reform.
-The business purpose of this initiative is to give effect to the goals set out in the National Development Plan by:
+These projects include: